 Around the field of play (Figure 1) a field zone is defined on site in which only the referee (Section 5), the assistant referees (Section 6) and the two robot handlers are allowed to stay during the game.
+All persons in the field zone must be clothed in black or dark-grey below the waist including the feet.
 The field zone must give sufficient space to the referees and robot handlers for passing behind the landmark poles and the goals.
-All other people (including other team members, organizational staff, representatives of the press and the media etc.) must stay outside the field zone.
+All